When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

-The reality is that for every day you’ll be on holiday you will need (and likely want to) spend money on things such as food or entertainment.
+The reality is that for every day you’ll be on holiday you will likely need (and want to) spend money on things such as food or entertainment.
 There may also be potential unexpected costs that may leave you out of pocket.

 So before you hit the beach, we’ve put together some hacks on how to spend money abroad without facing high charges.